Got Questions?

 Q : What is the math requirement for the physics course?

-A : For college physics, you should at least complete the college algebra, and for calculus-based physics, you should complete the one-year calculus course or take the calculus concurrently.
+A : For college physics, you should at least complete the college algebra, and for calculus-based physics, you should complete the one-term calculus course or take the calculus concurrently.

 [top]